pingcap/docs-cn/sql/aggregate-group-by-functions.md

 ---
 title: Aggregate (GROUP BY) Functions
+summary: Learn about the supported aggregate functions in TiDB.
 category: user guide
 ---

 # Aggregate (GROUP BY) Functions

+This document describes details about the supported aggregate functions in TiDB.

 ## Aggregate (GROUP BY) function descriptions